 Disclaimer regarding Neurodiversity and Dr. Greenspan's writings:

-This misconception that autistic children are not able to engage in loving relationships is false.
+This misconception that autistic children are not able to engage in loving relationships is obviously false.
 Many autistic children withdraw because the interactions are aversive to them due to their sensory profiles*.
 If parents can determine their child’s sensory profile and tailor their interaction to their child’s needs, loving and warm engagement follows. * Downloaded from the SPD Foundation

 At the time, it was not accepted that affect was key for development.
 Dr. Greenspan shone light on this and gave us a road map for understanding how we can use that channel into the brain to promote growth and development.